-The C-Cast baffle is made of aluminosilicate fibre material that is compressed with a binder to form a rigid board.
-C-Cast can withstand temperatures above 2,000 °F. It is not considered hazardous waste.
-Disposal at an ecocentre is recommended.
+The baffle is made of C-Cast compressed with a binder to form a rigid board.
+C-Cast can withstand temperatures above 2,000°F. It is not considered hazardous waste.
+Disposal at a waste management center is recommended.

-The firebricks are mainly composed of silicon dioxide, also known as silica, a product processed from a mined mineral.
+The firebrick is mainly composed of silicon dioxide, also known as silica, a product processed from a mined mineral.
 It is most commonly found in nature in the form of sand and clay.
-Disposal at an ecocentre is recommended.
+Disposal at a waste management center is recommended.v

 The door and glass gaskets are fibreglass which is spun from melted sand.
 Black gaskets have been dipped into a solvent-free solution.
-Disposal at an ecocentre is recommended.
+Disposal at a waste management center is recommended.

 The door glass is a 5/32" (4 mm) thick ceramic material that contains no toxic chemicals.
 It is made of natural raw materials such as sand and quartz that are combined in such a way to form a high temperature glass.
 Ceramic glass cannot be recycled in the same way as normal glass, so it should not be disposed of with the regular household products.
-Disposal at an ecocentre is recommended.
+Disposal at a waste management center is recommended.